Ademola45455/DATA-PROJECTS/README.md

 YTD Sales are growing with a growth rate of 23.59%
 YTD sales for each car was 28k and were reduced compared to last year by 220$ with MTD Avg Price of 28.6k$ There was a significant growth in the YTD Cars sold

+### Limitations
+I had to remove all zero values from my data columns they would have affected the accuracy of my conclusion from the analysis.

 # Call Center Analysis